elahd/py-nyc-311-calendar/README.md

 #### Days Ahead

 The Days Ahead calendar type returns all statuses for all services for 8 days starting on the day before the API request was made.
-The resonse dict is keyed by number of days relative to today.
+The response dict is keyed by number of days relative to today.
 This is useful for showing a calendar of the week ahead (and yesterday, just in case you forgot to move your car).
 The example below is truncated to save space, showing three of 90 days.

 ```python